bookmark_borderWhen the Game was Ours

 The relationship between the two superstars changed in September 1985, when they filmed a commercial for Converse sneakers together.
 Both agreed only with reluctance.
 Bird only on the condition that the film shooting would take place at his home in Indiana.
 Magic agreed anyway and set off.
 In French Lick, Indiana he was immediately cared for by Bird’s mother, who was a big basketball fan, and was treated to a big meal by her.
 Bird then showed Magic his basement and they both chatted about old times.
 In the process, they discovered that they have a lot more in common than they thought.
 While they are quite different characters, their childhoods, their paths to the NBA, and even their attitudes toward basketball were very similar.
 Both came from poor backgrounds and had to fight hard for every step up the ladder.

 At this point, both had reached the peak of their respective careers.
 However, the rivalry was not to last as long as one would have thought at that point.
 Bird had increasingly severe back problems and was therefore limited.
-And Magic’s story is well known.
+And we all know Magic’s story.
 He tested positive for HIV in the summer of 1991 and ended his career.
-At the time, not much was known about HIV or even AIDS, and the two were often lumped together.
+At the time, society didn’t know much about HIV or even AIDS, and the two were often lumped together.
 Bird and also some other companions like Pat Riley, Kareem Abdul-Jabbar or Jerry West stuck unconditionally to Magic, while others handled the diagnosis less well.
 For example, the friendship between Magic and Isiah Thomas, who questioned Magic in public, broke down as a result.
 Magic sounds very disappointed at times in the book about the behavior of his former best friend.

 When The Game was Ours is one of the best NBA books I’ve read to date.
 That’s mostly because Bird and Magic had a hand in this book, so it’s not just a retelling from an outsider.
 It’s also very honest in its details.
 Both legends make no secret of the fact that they didn’t like each other at first and it was a difficult road to a good relationship.
 Also, a lot of former teammates, coaches and other companions have their say.